-A premature birth is a birth that takes place more than three weeks before the baby is due.
+A premature birth is a birth that takes place more than three weeks before the baby's estimated due date.
 In other words, a premature birth is one that occurs before the start of the 37th week of pregnancy.
-Normally, a pregnancy usually lasts about 40 weeks.

 Depending on how early a baby is born, he or she may be:

-- Late preterm, born between 34 and 36 weeks of pregnancy
+- Late preterm, born between 34 and 36 completed weeks of pregnancy

 - Moderately preterm, born between 32 and 34 weeks of pregnancy